pendyalasyam/systemdesign/README.md

 * POST: Update resource on the server (Unsafe/Idempotent)
 * DELETE: Delete the resource in server (Unsafe/Idempotent)

-Idempotent: If same operation is done multiple times, the effect is same.
+_Idempotent: If same operation is done multiple times, the effect is same._
+_Safe: Data on the server remains same_

 There are different kind of responses each indicating particular of kind of result process the request.
 * 1xx informational response – the request was received, continuing process